DELE vs SIELE exams

 SIELE as a new way to assess the level as a foreign language and to fulfil some lacks of DELE

 SIELE, like DELE, is an official exam provided in this case not only by the Instituto Cervantes on behalf of the Spanish Ministry of Education (Spain), but with the involvement as well on the Universidad de Salamanca (Spain), Universidad Nacional Autónoma de México and Universidad de Buenos Aires (Argentina).

-Due to it being a computer-managed exam, SIELE can be taken any date and time suitable for the student, and in Hong Kong you can do it at our sister company Spanish Tutors Hong Kong.
+Due to it being a computer-managed exam, SIELE can be taken any date and time suitable for the student.
 In contrast to DELE, SIELE is a multilevel exam that will take the candidate through a set of exercises according to the four different skills, from the easiest level, A1, till C1 in case the candidate succeeds in all of the tasks.
 As a consequence, the result of taking SIELE can be achieving different level for different communication skills.
 In this case the certificate expires after five years of taking the exam, and the results, in a numeric scale, are released to the candidate in no more that three weeks.

 Another difference with DELE is that SIELE allows the candidate, in addition to the possibility of grading his/her performance in all four communication skills at a time, grading only the set of skills that you are more interested in getting an official certificate.
 This would be a good choice in case you just need to prove you are able to develop a particular type of tasks for applying a professional position or attending a job interview.